devfleet/awesome-eve/README.md

 ### Capsuleer tools

+**Various Tools**
+* [EveHQ](https://evehq.co) - Toolbox for capsuleer including fitting, character and skill planning, industry, assets management and more.

 **Fitting Tools**

 * [Pyfa](https://github.com/pyfa-org/Pyfa/releases) -  allows you to create, experiment with, and save ship fittings without being in game.